 Note: copy this entire folder

-3. Delete plist files for Finder or Desktop.
+files for Finder or Desktop.

 Restart your computer to see if that fixed the issue.
 If not, the optimal solution would be to revert to macOS High Sierra and wait for the next macOS Mojave updates from Apple.
 To go back to your previous macOS, install it from the Time Machine backup that we are sure you had meticulously prepared.